seidelj/mht/README.md

 ##In stata
 Make sure your current directory contains
-* listetal.ado -- this initializes the stata comand "listetal" for usage from the command line or do file
+* listetal2015.ado -- this initializes the stata comand "listetal2015" for usage from the command line or .do file
-* llistetal.mlib -- the required mata functions that perform the computation
+* llistetal2015.mlib -- the required mata functions that perform the computation

-If it is your first time running the code, ensure that mata knows to look in llisetetal.mlib
+If it is your first time running the code, ensure that Stata knows to look in llisetetal.mlib

 From the stata command line
 ```